Immunology Innovation Award

 About this scheme

-The Immunology Innovation Award is jointly funded by Cancer Research UK and Arthritis Research UK and aims to catalyse new multidisciplinary collaborations across disease areas.
+The Immunology Innovation Award is jointly funded by Cancer Research UK and Versus Arthritis and aims to catalyse new multidisciplinary collaborations across disease areas.

-Applicants for Immunology Innovation Grants must attend a sandpit workshop — an intensive and interactive three-day residential event where they will have the opportunity to:
+To apply for this funding you must attend a sandpit workshop — an intensive and interactive three-day residential event where you will have the opportunity to:

 - Network and form new collaborations spanning diverse research areas and organisations